-These crashes cause serious and oftentimes fatal injuries.
-Although victims have the right to pursue compensation when negligence plays a part in their collision, the complexity of the trucking industry makes the legal process difficult.
-If you or a loved one suffered injuries in such an incident, a Florida truck accident lawyer from the Law Offices of Anidjar & Levine can provide legal help.
+These Florida tractor-trailer crashes cause serious and, in some cases, fatal injuries.
+Although victims have the right to pursue compensation when negligence plays a part in their collision, the complexity of the trucking industry makes the legal process challenging for injured victims who deserve fair compensation for the injuries and losses they suffered.
+If you or a loved one is recovering from an 18-wheeler or commercial vehicle crash, a Florida personal injury lawyer from the Law Offices of Anidjar & Levine can provide legal help.

-The legal team at the Law Offices of Anidjar & Levine takes pride in our long track record of success with truck accidents and other personal injury cases.
-Our firm is well-equipped to take on the massive corporate entities that stand in the way of you getting the compensation you deserve.
-We have a full team of investigators, as well as medical and legal support experts who help us construct solid cases built on firm evidence.
+The Florida tractor-trailer lawyers at the Law Offices of Anidjar & Levine are proud of our long track record of success with truck accidents and other personal injury cases in Florida.
+Our law firm is well-equipped to take on the massive corporate entities that stand in the way of you getting the compensation you deserve.
+We have a full team of investigators, and medical and legal support experts, who help us construct solid cases built on firm evidence.

-Our attorneys and staff dedicate themselves to handling our clients with extreme care and professionalism.
+Our Florida personal injury attorneys and staff dedicate themselves to handling our clients with extreme care and professionalism.
 We are available to clients every day, all day, and we go the extra mile for them.
-Our staff will help you schedule any appointments you require after your truck collision—we will even help you get your car repaired.
+Our staff will help you schedule any appointments you require after a truck collision — we will even help you get your car repaired.

-Our truck accident lawyers serve clients in many communities across Florida.
+Our truck accident lawyers serve clients in many Florida communities.
 For your convenience, we operate out of multiple offices, so you can seek help from the location nearest you.
 You will find a local office in most major cities, including:

 - Fort Lauderdale